RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 1.md

 D. Peer review
 Answer: C.

-Because updating the virtualization toolset may require server downtime, it is essential to have a sufficient amount of redundant machines to roll out the update over the environment without significant disruption of operations.
+**Because updating the virtualization toolset may require server downtime, it is essential to have a sufficient amount of redundant machines to roll out the update over the environment without significant disruption of operations**.

 Option A assumes that there isn’t already enough of whatever the infusion of capital will purchase.
 Option A is incorrect.
 Thankfully, option B is incorrect.
 It would be costly to obtain an alternate data center each time the virtual machine management tools are updated.
 Peer review is not required when updating virtual machine management tools.
 Option D is incorrect.

-### Question # 57 - Access control to virtualization management tools should be _______________.
+### [important tricky] Question # 57 - Access control to virtualization management tools should be _______________.
 A. Rule-based
 B. Role-based
 C. User-based
 D. Discretionary
 Answer: B.

-It is important to limit access to the virtualization toolset to those administrators, engineers, and architects who are vital for supporting the virtualized environment and nobody else.
+**It is important to limit access to the virtualization toolset to those administrators, engineers, and architects who are vital for supporting the virtualized environment and nobody else**.

 The other options are incorrect because they do not restrict access to the virtualization management tool set as specifically as role-based access control does.
 If someone’s role changes and they no longer require access, then their access should be terminated.